OwenChung03/Finchestic/README.md

 1. JavaScript (React.JS),
 2. HTML
 3. CSS
+4. Swift (For app development and app scannning, modified from Apple Developer)
 ## Methodlogy to integrate Python into Solidity:
 Use eth-brownie->chainlink python library to deploy python in Solidity
 ## Python library involved: